 For a bit more detail on how all of this works, you can view our help doc about template pushing

 This is a big change that our customers have asked us to address for a while, and we’re really happy that we get to release this today.
 But we know we’re not done… The next biggest pain point when it comes to templates is the current inability to define reusable components.
-We are currently working on a solution that will make it easy to reuse common elements in your templates.
+To solve that, we've released Layouts.
+A solution that makes it easy to reuse common elements in your templates.

 As always, we’d love to hear your feedback on these changes.
 Just send us an email with any feedback, and we’ll get back to you.